pgeurin/django_template/RENDER_DEPLOYMENT_RUNBOOK.md

     plan: free
 ```

-> **Important**: Make sure gunicorn is explicitly installed in the buildCommand to avoid the "gunicorn: command not found" error.
+> **Important**: Make sure gunicorn is included in your requirements.txt file to avoid the "gunicorn: command not found" error.
+Render uses separate environments for build and runtime, so dependencies must be in requirements.txt to be available at runtime.

 ### 1.6.
 Update requirements.prod.txt